ucho/flumpt-connect/README.md

 #### Arguments

 * [`mapStateToProps(state): stateProps`] \(*Function*): It specifies a function that accepts the state of flumpt and returns Object.
 The result is passed as a props to the Component.
-If null or undefined is passed, the state is passed as is to the component.
+If null or undefined is passed, no props is passed from the state.

 LICENSE
 -------